Literacy

 Video Examples of the Prioritized Educator Competencies

 These video resources show educator competencies in action.
-These competencies have the most leverage in transforming classroom practices to be personalized, student-centered, and more equitable.
+These competencies have the most leverage in transforming classroom practices to be personalized, and student-centered.
 Footage includes teachers demonstrating key techniques and strategies, experts and peers discussing practice, students reflecting on their experiences.

 Publication Date: April 2021